kpegion/SubX/README.md

   Modify variables at the top listed as variables to be modified by user

-  External Codes use by getSubXFieldsIRI.m
+  External Codes used by getSubXFieldsIRI.m

   nctime2datestrdaily.m